chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 1. **Chef-automate**
 2. **Chef Infra Server**
-3. **Elasticsearch** is an open-source search and analytics engine based on Apache Lucene, built with Java.
+3. **OpenSearch** is an open-source search and analytics engine based on Apache Lucene, built with Java.
 It is a time-series and NoSQL database that stores data in an unstructured way and is used for indexing purposes.
 4. **PostgreSQL** is an open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.

 <!-- ! -- These four components reside in a VPC under one network in AWS.
 Every node sits on a specific machine irrespective of a database.
 Single database for all three nodes of Chef Automate. -->

 **PostgreSQL** stores all application service, secret, recovery, and data.

-**Elastic Search** stores compliance and client-run data and requires these data to be accessible in real-time.
+**Open Search** stores compliance and client-run data and requires these data to be accessible in real-time.
 A Load balancer distributes to each of the Chef Automate components.

-**Journalbeat** and **Metricbeat** are common for all database instances.
-Journalbeat installed as an agent on the servers collects all the services logs and forwards them to Elasticsearch.
-Metricbeat installed on the servers periodically collects metrics from the operating system and services running on the server and sends them to the **Kibana**.

-**Kibana** is an open-source, web-based data visualization and analytical tool that allows you to explore, visualize, and build a dashboard over the log data massed in Elasticsearch clusters.
-Kibana is a part of the Elastic Stack and integrates with Elasticsearch.
-The **Kibana Dashboard** is a collection of charts, graphs, metrics, searches, and maps in a single pane and provides at-a-glance insights into data from different perspectives enabling you to drill down into the details.

 {{< note >}}
-Elastic Search internally manages the communication and backup and does not follow any leader-follower strategy.
+Open Search internally manages the communication and backup and does not follow any leader-follower strategy.
 {{< /note >}}

 ## Deployment Methods